TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 ### Introduction
 Working and collaborating with other people is an important part of working as a web developer.
 Therefore, we at The Odin Project encourage you to participate in our online chat community, which we'll talk more about below.
 By joining the community, you can grow alongside other Odinites and help each other learn web development.
 While you're at it, you can check out our [Facebook page](https://www.facebook.com/theodinproject/), [follow us on Twitter](https://twitter.com/TheOdinProject) and catch up on [Instagram](https://www.instagram.com/theodinproject/).
-Use #TheOdinProject to share your Odin Project progress, updates, thoughts and to see what other Odin students are up to!
+Use #TheOdinProject to share your Odin Project progress, updates, thoughts and to see what other Odin learners are up to!

 ### Why a community is awesome for you